Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Algorithms

 \subsection{Parameterizing by the Number of Excluded Degrees}

-In this section we prove \cref{thm:algo:main} which shows that \AntiFactorSize{\ex} is FPT parameterizing by treewidth and the \emph{size} of the list.
-We first show a naive algorithm, i.e.\ the standard dynamic programming approach, solving the problem.
-In a second step we improve this algorithm by a small extension to obtain a better runtime.
-For this we make use of representative sets and thus do not store all solutions but only so much information such that we can correctly solve the decision and optimization version.
+In this section we prove \cref{thm:algo:main} which shows that \AntiFactorSize{\ex} is FPT parameterized by treewidth and the \emph{size} $\ex$ of the set.
+We first show a naive algorithm, i.e., the standard dynamic programming approach, solving the problem.
+In a second step, we improve this algorithm by using representative sets.
+That is, we do not store all solutions but only so much information such that we can correctly solve the decision and optimization version.